shaik12345-create/Session/README.md

-# Session
+# M365 Copilot Chat trainings
-Used for sessions
+List of Hands-on sessions provided by the trainers